Detecting asset price bubbles using deep learning: Analysis on market data: detecting tech stocks bubbles

 The advanced semiconductor manufacturer Nvidia Corp. has seen its shares rocketing to huge heights in last years.
 From January 2016 to its peak in late November 2021, Nvidia's closing stock prices boosted their value by about $4600\%$.
 This seems to point to a bubble in Nvidia stock, see for example \cite{kolakowski}.

 We apply our methodology in order to check for the presence of a bubble from January 2016 to July 2022, on a six-monthly basis.
-In Figure \ref{nvidia} we plot the price evolution of the asset with the dates when we use our methodology to detect if a bubble is present.
-In particular, for each date the algorithm outputs a probability $P_b$ for the presence of a bubble.
+In \black{Figure \ref{nvidia}} we plot the price evolution of the asset with the dates when we use our methodology to detect if a bubble is present.
+In particular, for each date \black{we consider the average} probability $P_b$ for the presence of a bubble \black{we get running our methodology $10$ times, as described above}.
 Different colors of the lines correspond to different values of $P_b$.
 We list these findings in more details in the following, in terms of the evolution of $P_b$.

-\begin{itemize} \item No bubble is detected from January 2016 to July 2017: in particular, $P_b$ is equal to $0.01 \%$ in January 2016, $1 \%$ in July 2016 and January 2017, and $2 \%$ in July 2017.
+\begin{itemize} \item No bubble is detected from January 2016 to \black{July 2017: in particular, $P_b$ is equal to $4.8 \%$ in January 2016, $0.6 \%$ in July 2016, $8.7 \%$ in January 2017 and $1.5\%$ in July 2017}.